rahiel/hortiradar/docs/api.md

 The API talks in JSON: responses are either JSON or a HTTP error.
 The same API is used for the [Hortiradar website](https://acba.labs.vu.nl/hortiradar/).

+**Note**: some requests may take a long time before you get a response.
+This means that the database is working, as it has to analyze a lot of tweets!
+Please be patient and do prematurely cancel your request to retry.

 **The API is still in beta and subject to change.**

 ## Resources